 With some tablet brands, the position events being sent aren’t very precise, which is why we having basic smoothing to apply the tiniest bit of smoothing on tablet strokes.

 On the other hand, doing too much smoothing during the whole drawing can make your strokes very mechanical in the worst way.
 Having no jitter or tiny bumps removes a certain humanity from your drawings, and it can make it impossible to represent fabric properly.

 Therefore, it’s wise to train your inking hand, yet not to be too hard on yourself and refuse to use smoothing at all, as we all get tired, cold or have a bad day once in a while.
-Stablizer set to 50 or so should provide a little comfort while keeping the little irregularities.
+Stabilizer set to 50 or so should provide a little comfort while keeping the little irregularities.